cardboard-iguana/cardboard-iguana.com/log/2021-10-08-tryhackme-complete-beginner.md

 ### Overwriting Existing Files

 One reason to randomize upload names is to prevent file overwrites.
-If a webapp isn't doing this (or using some other form of isolating upload files), then it's possible to inject arbitrary files into it via its upload mechanism (of course, whether or not those do anything is a separate question...).
+If a webapp isn't doing this (or using some other form of isolating upload files), then it's possible to inject arbitrary files into it via its upload mechanism (of course, whether or not those do anything is a separate question…).

 ### Remote Code Execution